-The DNA damage (% tail DNA) induced by different concentration of EMS (18, 32 and 56 mg/L) in the haemocytes of P. malabarica and M. casta at various time intervals (24, 48 and 72 h) are shown in Fig. 1(A and B).
-EMS induced a concentration-dependent increase of DNA damage in both the species of bivalves.
-The highest amount of DNA damage (% of tail DNA) was observed in both the species of bivalves exposed to the highest concentration of EMS (56 mg/L).
-Further, a time-dependent increase of DNA damage was observed for all the concentrations of EMS.
-All EMS concentrations induced a significant increase (t-test) of DNA damage in comparison with the controls in both bivalve species.
+The DNA damage (% tail DNA) induced by different concentration of EMS (18, 32 and 56 mg/l) in the haemocytes of Paphia malabarica and Meretrix casta at various time intervals (24, 48 and 72h) are shown in fig. 1 (A&B).
+EMS induced a dose dependent increase of DNA damage in both the species of bivalves.
+The highest amount of DNA damage (% of tail DNA) was observed in both the species of bivalves exposed to the highest concentration of EMS (56 mg/l).
+Further, a time dependent increase of DNA damage was observed for all the concentration of EMS.
+All the doses of EMS induced a significant increase (t' test) of DNA damage in comparison with the controls in both bivalve species.

-Irradiation of bivalves
+4.2.
+Irradiation of bivalves: